gilnam74/vex-sneppet/VEX-Quick-start.md

 This sine investigation should clear for us how to work with math function:
 - Any function returns a value of certain data type (vector, float etc)
-- Some function may required argument (input value) to produce a result
+- Some function may be required argument (input value) to produce a result
-- You can use variable value to get variable result
+- You can use variable value to get a variable result
+- Common variation conditions are: time `@Time` and point number `@ptnum`